canonical/launchpad-manual/docs/user/reference/bug-tracker-api/bug-statuses.rst

 -  ``Confirmed:`` a member of the community other than the original reporter believes that this report describes a genuine bug in enough detail that a developer could start work on a fix.
--  ``In Progress:`` a developer has taken responsibility to fix the bug and has begun work.
+-  ``In Progress``: a developer has taken responsibility to fix the bug and has begun work.
 -  ``Fix Committed:`` a developer has committed his/her fix to the project's codebase.